SHANMUKH-R/Machine-Learning-Roadmap/README.md

 > **Pandas** - Open source python package most widely used for data manupulation and analysis

+> **Numpy** - Numpy is a python package for handling multi-dimensional array and matrix with the help of large collection of high-level mathematical functions.

+> **Matplotlib** - A comprehensive library for creating static, animated and interactive visualizations in python.
+Supports various types of graphical representations like Bar Graphs, Histograms, Line Graph, Scatter Plot, Stem Plots, etc.

 <p align="center">
 <img width="520" alt="Importing libraries" src="https://user-images.githubusercontent.com/71865643/187871198-eb8c90bf-8cd8-42df-9a91-0d92d3db8e10.png"></p>